 Compare up to 3 hospices at a time at Hospice Compare by Medicare.gov.
-Site currently reports performance on 7 quality measures related to patient preferences and quality of care in managing pain and treating symptoms, 2018 data.
-Family satisfaction is also reported, including family training and communication, emotional support, pain management, overall rating of the hospice and willingness to recommend the hospice (national average is 84% would recommend).
-Site was new in August, 2017, and is updated quarterly by CMS.
+Site currently reports performance on quality measures related to patient preferences and quality of care in managing pain and treating symptoms, 2019 data.
+Family satisfaction is also reported, including family training and communication, emotional support, pain management, overall rating of the hospice and willingness to recommend the hospice (national average is that 84% would recommend).
+Check to see what kinds of patients the hospice tends to serve – for example, cancer, dementia, heart disease, stroke.
+Site is updated quarterly by CMS.
 Search by zip code, state or city.
 All hospice agencies report, or face financial penalties.
 Published by the federal government.
-Excellent website.
+Good, reliable website.
+Most measures have data from 2020-2021, as of the February 2022 update.

 Find a hospice or palliative care provider at this site by NHPCO.
 The National Hospice and Palliative Care Organization (NHPCO) is the largest nonprofit membership organization representing hospice and palliative care programs and professionals in the US.
 Their searchable database helps consumers find a member hospice, palliative care program or bereavement service.